Shimmernight/obsidian-pomodoro-timer/README.md

 - **Use System Notifications**: Receive system-level notifications even when Obsidian window is not in focus
 - **Play Music During Break**: Play relaxing music during break periods
 - **Music Volume**: Adjust the volume of break music
-- **Custom Music**: Select your own audio file from your vault to play during breaks (supports mp3, wav, ogg, m4a, flac formats)
+- **Custom Music**: Select your own audio file to play during breaks (supports mp3, wav, ogg, m4a, flac formats).
+Music files will be stored in the plugin directory for stability across different devices.

 ### Commands